 DESTRUCTION/MISCONDUCT POLICY: We have a zero tolerance destruction policy.
 Rules are posted at every entrance to the Corn Maze and upon receiving your wristband the rules are explained.
 If anyone is witnessed, by staff or other attendees, as being destructive, inappropriate, or breaking the rules they will be asked to leave immediately, escorted outside of the maze area, and the tickets and wristbands will be revoked.
 This applies to parties, groups, and corporate events.

 STROLLERS/WHEELCHAIRS/ELECTRIC MOBILE CHAIRS POLICY: We welcome all forms of mobility devices.
 Please remember you are walking through a cornfield.
 The terrain will be uneven.
 Depending on weather conditions it could be muddy, slippery, or soft ground.
 These items can become easily stuck.
 Please call ahead and ask field conditions if you are planning on bringing any of these devices.
 The Corn Maze has over 8 miles of paths.
 It is best to bring electric mobile chairs with a full charge.

 Throughout the year our hours change depending on the season.
+Please note - maze hours differ.
 Today's Harvest is closed for all major holidays.